The TYPE description of F. aureocordata (also by Corner in 1960) is given below.

 AUREOCORDATA Ficus aureocordata Corner (1962) SECTION: ERIOSYCEA

-Habit: A very rare large shrub to 14 m with large spirally arranged large leaves which are very similar to the leaves of Ficus fulva.
+Habit: A very rare large shrub or small tree to 10 m with large spirally arranged large leaves which are very similar to the leaves of Ficus fulva.

 Leaves: Large leaves with a cordate base and hairy margin with only 4 to 6 pairs of veins.

 Fig: Medium sized sessile orange yellow figs sparsely covered in long hairs with distinctive pointed bracts surrounding the ostiole, usually with one or two bracts on the side of the fig.

 Similar Species: Similar to Ficus Bruneiensis, and Ficus auricoma both very rare figs. See also Ficus diamantiphylla.